Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Experiments

 \subsection{Implementation Details}

 To ensure fair comparison, identical network architectures are used across all learning algorithms for each task.
 For MLPs, CNNs, RNNs, and autoencoders, the same configurations are applied when comparing methods on a given dataset.
 Detailed dataset descriptions, architectural specifications, hyperparameter settings, and evaluation metrics are provided in Appendix~\ref{app:details}.
+A comprehensive analysis of the computational costs, including training and inference memory consumption, is provided in Appendix~\ref{app:computational_cost}.

 \definecolor{tablecolor}{RGB}{230,220,250}